-Claim Adjuster applicants (active or inactive) will not be able to renew their license through the Resident Licensing Renewal (RLR) application.
-They will be required to apply through the Resident Licensing (RL) application.
+Claim Adjuster applicants (active or inactive) will not be able to renew their license through the Non-Resident renewal (NRR) application.
+They will be required to apply through the Non Resident (NRL) application.
 The applicant must select one of the following adjuster license classes: Company Adjuster, Public Adjuster, or Independent Adjuster.

 Public, Independent, and Company Adjuster licenses cannot be held simultaneously.

 Rhode Island licenses in Inactive status and expiration date greater than one year must apply for reissue.

 Applicant cannot apply earlier than 90 days prior to license expiration date.